"Wayne's Daughters mission is to work hard to provide high quality product at an affordable price point for our customers!"

 'Through the Eyes of the Youngest Daughter'

 “Casey are you up?
 Get up!
 Get up!”
 Thats what i would hear before the sun was completely up.
 Farm living.
-I was the youngest of three girls so I didn’t have as much of a work load as they did. i could only do so much considering i was only 4 years old.
+I was the youngest of four girls so I didn’t have as much of a work load as they did. i could only do so much considering i was only 4 years old.

 I came from two very hard working parents.
 When I say hard work, I don’t mean pulling long hours at the office.
 I mean getting down and dirty kind of work from the time the light came up to the time it was time to go to bed.